Top 5 2nd Quarter Trades of Bu - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Burt Wealth Advisors’s top five trades of the quarter.
+According to GuruFocus data, these were Busey Wealth Management’s top five trades of the quarter.

-The guru established a new position worth 153,674 shares in ARCA:STIP, giving the stock a 5.42% weight in the equity portfolio.
-Shares traded for an average price of $101.87 during the quarter.
+The guru established a new position worth 173,736 shares in NAS:VWOB, giving the stock a 0.49% weight in the equity portfolio.
+Shares traded for an average price of $71.89 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Burt Wealth Advisors reduced their investment in ARCA:SCHP by 286,764 shares.
-The trade had a 5.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $57.54.
+During the quarter, Busey Wealth Management bought 216,070 shares of ARCA:VEA for a total holding of 286,480.
+The trade had a 0.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 317,265 shares in ARCA:SPAB, giving the stock a 2.91% weight in the equity portfolio.
-Shares traded for an average price of $26.56 during the quarter.
+The guru established a new position worth 80,516 shares in NAS:CEG, giving the stock a 0.18% weight in the equity portfolio.
+Shares traded for an average price of $48.72 during the quarter.

-Burt Wealth Advisors reduced their investment in ARCA:BIV by 99,323 shares.
-The trade had a 2.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $78.18.
+Busey Wealth Management reduced their investment in NYSE:XOM by 66,826 shares.
+The trade had a 0.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $77.63.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.